m-thicalbeast/Non-Local_Games/Mermin-Peres Magic Square Game/README.md

 In this project, we explore how both **classical** and **quantum** strategies can be used to play the MPMS game.
 While classical strategies can win **at most 8 out of 9 times** (around **88.9% success rate**), the quantum strategy implemented by us wins **every single time**—achieving a **perfect 100% accuracy**.

 This remarkable advantage is made possible by quantum features like **entanglement** and **contextuality**, which give Alice and Bob a stronger-than-classical correlation without any communication.

-Detailed explanations and implementations of both strategies will follow in the next sections.